Frequently Asked Questions

 - No restrictive covenants preventing multiple dwellings

 Detached dual occupancies (two separate buildings) have different rules and aren't permitted in all areas.
+Requirements vary significantly between states and councils.

 Can I subdivide my property?